 You can now get no-contract Android phones for $100 or less with pretty decent features including a few 5G phones.
 One downside is that some of these companies don’t let you move the phone to another company.
 On the upside, here’s a way to limit your spending if you’re unfamiliar with their service.

 While these aren't always the latest phones, you can still do pretty much what you need with them.
-Nowadays developers seem to make apps for Android as well as iOS.
-So you can share you photos via not just Facebook, but also Instagram and Vine.
-So, unless you're set on an Apple iPhone, here are some pretty good options below.
+Nowadays most developers make apps for Android as well as iOS.
+So you can share your photos and videos on Facebook, Instagram, TikTok etc. So, unless you're set on an Apple iPhone, here are some pretty good options below.

-Tracfone now offers Android phones.
-Handsets available include the ZTE Valet, Huawei Glory, a few LG phones: the Optimus Dynamic, the Optimus Fuel, and the Ultimate 2.
+Older Handsets (discontinued) include the ZTE Valet, Huawei Glory, a few LG phones: the Optimus Dynamic, the Optimus Fuel, and the Ultimate 2.
 Also available are the Unimax MaxPatriot, the Samsung Galaxy Centura, and the Moto e.

 Straight Talk Wireless has one of the most attractive unlimited no-contract plans at $45 per month.
 This includes unlimited data.
 They have a pretty good line-up, and you can choose which major network you will use, by choosing the phone you buy.

 NET10 monthly plans start at $40 per month.
-They offer many of the same phones as Straight Talk:
+They offer many of the same phones as Tracfone and Straight Talk:

 The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.